amirmujkic/landing-zone/README.md

 ### Select your Pattern

-The [landing zone module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone) can be used to create a fully customizable VPC environment.
+The [Landing Zone Module](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone) can be used to create a fully customizable VPC environment.
 The three patterns below are each starting templates that can be used to quickly get started with Landing Zone.
 These patterns can be found in the [patterns](./patterns/) directory.

 Each of these patterns creates: